MicheleDiSabato/atp-calibration/README.md

 1. $||\hat{u}||_{L^2(600, 800)ms} + \lambda \Delta t$
 2. $||\hat{u}||_{L^2(600, 800)ms} + \lambda (\Delta t)^2$

-[^1]: we want to reset the ECG, therefore we are dealing with a minimization task.
+[^1]: We want to reset the ECG, therefore we are dealing with a minimization task.

 where
 * $u$ is the numerical ECG